simurgailab/mask-rcnn-implementation-with-custom-dataset/README.md

 You should follow instructions in this [repo](https://github.com/simurgailab/installation-guide-of-maskrcnn) for proper installation.

+# Mask R-CNN Object Detection Architecture

+Faster R-CNN has two outputs for each candidate object: a class label and a bounding box offset.
+In Mask R-CNN, in addition to these outputs, a branch that extracts the object mask is added.
+However, this mask output is quite different from the class and box output.
+In addition, a difference from Fast R-CNN and Faster R-CNN is that the pixel-to-pixel alignment method is used in Mask R-CNN.

+While examining Mask R-CNN, we should remember that Faster R-CNN consists of two stages.
+The first stage, called the District Proposal Network, proposes candidate bounding boxes.
+The second phase, which is actually Fast R-CNN, does RoI Pooling (Region of Interest Pooling) from each candidate tile.
+In this way, it performs classification and bounding box regression by extracting features.
+To put it briefly, Mask R-CNN adopts this two-step procedure that Faster R-CNN has.
+Mask R-CNN outputs a binary mask for each RoI in parallel with the class and tile address outputs in the second stage.

 # Mask R-CNN Implementation With Custom Dataset

 ## Dataset Configuration